HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 MC batch updating gives a lower error based on the observed data, but TD batch updating gives a better estimate based on future expected data.

 Batch Monte Carlo methods always find the estimates that minimize mean-squared error on the training set, whereas batch TD(0) always finds the estimates that would be exactly correct for the maximum-likelihood model of the Markov process.
-In general, the maximum-likelihood estimate of a parameter is the parameter value whose probability of generating the data is greatest.
+In general, the maximum-likelihood estimate of a parameter is the value whose probability of generating the data is greatest.

 Batch TD(0) converges to the certainty-equivalence estimate.